SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 # ClientSupportAngular

-This library provides several features to run your angular application inside Luigi Micro-Frontend application.
+This library provides several features to run your angular application inside Luigi Micro-Frontend framework.
 If you want to know more about Luigi Framework, please have a look on [Luigi Homepage](https://luigi-project.io/)

 ## How to use the library